MartinDM/React-Exercises-UI/README.md

 - Fully-responsive
 - Components used can be developed in isolaton in the Storybook UI (See below)

+## Things I would improve
+- More tests for different states
+- Cache smaller versions of the images in a cloud service
+- UI: Fade out images on toggle
+- Lazy loading as the user scrolls
+- Filter features, such as by muscle group
+- Store toggle state/filter in local storage for return visits
 ## Available Scripts

 In the project directory, you can run: